ccaramazana/InCollege-Project-Team-NewMexico/README.md

 Make sure to have [`typer`](https://typer.tiangolo.com/) installed locally on your Python environment.

+`testing/secrets.base.txt`, `testing/profiles.base.txt`, and
-`testing/secrets.base.txt` and `testing/profiles.base.txt` are the template
-files used for `secrets.txt` and `profiles.txt` during testing.
+`testing/connections.base.txt` are the template files used for `secrets.txt`, `profiles.txt`, and `connections.txt` during testing.

 To create a test, create a folder.
 You must put inside that folder a file named `input.txt`, which will be the input used for the test.
-You can also put files named `profiles.txt` and `secrets.txt` inside that folder, and those will override the `testing/secrets.base.txt` and `testing/profiles.base.txt` templates during testing, but you don't have to.
+You can also put files named `profiles.txt`, `secrets.txt`, and `connections.txt` inside that folder, and those will override the `testing/secrets.base.txt`, `testing/profiles.base.txt`, and `testing/connections.base.txt` templates during testing, but you don't have to.

 Then, run `[user@hostname:directory]$ python testing/main.py
 /path/to/your/test/folder/here` to test.
 You can view the output in a `output.txt` file that is created in the test dir.

-Examples of tests are located in `testing/tests`.
+Examples of tests are located in `testing/epic#-tests`.

 Example usage:

-`[user@hostname:directory]$ python testing/main.py testing/tests/1`
+`[user@hostname:directory]$ python testing/main.py testing/epic3-tests/1`

 The code is recompiled before each test.
 If you wish to disable this, use the `--no-compile` flag.
 For instance,

-`[user@hostname:directory]$ python testing/main.py testing/tests/1 --no-compile`
+`[user@hostname:directory]$ python testing/main.py testing/epic3-tests/1
+--no-compile`